block42-blockchain-company/thornode-telegram-bot/README.md

 Admin Area (not working on K8s at the moment).
 - `BITCOIN_NODE_IPS` to a list of Bitcoin Node IPs you want to monitor (or `localhost`).
 Leave it empty or remove it to not monitor any Bitcoin Node.
-- `BITCOIN_NODE_USERNAMES` corresponding usernames for each Bitcoin node ip for [json-rpc API](https://en.bitcoin.it/wiki/API_reference_(JSON-RPC)).
+- `BITCOIN_NODE_USERNAMES` to corresponding usernames for each Bitcoin node ip to
+[json-rpc API](https://en.bitcoin.it/wiki/API_reference_(JSON-RPC)).
-- `BITCOIN_NODE_PASSWORDS` corresponding passwords for each Bitcoin node ip for [json-rpc API](https://en.bitcoin.it/wiki/API_reference_(JSON-RPC)).
+- `BITCOIN_NODE_PASSWORDS` to corresponding passwords for each Bitcoin node ip to [json-rpc API](https://en.bitcoin.it/wiki/API_reference_(JSON-RPC)).

 ### Kubernetes (K8s)